Lecture 2

 Forming a Convolution Matrix

-Back to the idea of forming a Toeplitz matrix, we first flatten the data to 1D and then recover the matrix in one of two ways.
-We can work in the spatial domain where the first row of the matrix is determined by the 1D convolution for the first element, then slide the row by one to form the matrix.
-The matrix can be quite large, since an \(n\times m\) image will have \(n \times m\) elements once flattened, requiring a \((n\times m) \times (n\times m)\) matrix.
-A reduction in dimension to the \(32 \times 32\) image will help with the computation.
+Returning to the idea of forming a Toeplitz matrix, we first flatten the data to 1D and then recover the matrix in one of two ways.
+We can work in the spatial domain, where the first row of the matrix is determined by the 1D convolution for the first element, and then slide the row by one position to form each subsequent row.
+The matrix can be quite large: an \(n \times m\) image has \(nm\) elements once flattened, requiring an \(nm \times nm\) matrix.
+Reducing the image to \(32 \times 32\) will help with the computation.

 Direct Recovery of Convolution Matrix